Configuring notifications

 Resources are checked according to the following parameters:

-• Checks are made 24x7, every 5 minutes for as long as the host or service is in an OK state.
+- By default, checks are made 24x7 for as long as the host or service is in an OK state, every 5 minutes.

-• When a host or service enters a non-ok status (SOFT status type, e.g. Down SOFT for a host), Centreon checks 3 times that the host or service is still in a non-ok state (1 minute elapses between each of these checks).
+- When a host or service enters a non-ok status (SOFT status type, e.g. Down SOFT for a host), by default Centreon checks 3 times that the host or service is still in a non-ok state (you can define a custom number of checks using the Max Check Attempts field of the resource).
+By default, 1 minute elapses between each of these checks (you can customize this value using the Retry Check Interval field of the resource).

-• If, after these 3 checks, the resource is still in a non-ok status, its status type becomes HARD.
-If notifications are activated for this status, a notification email is sent.
+- If, after these checks, the resource is still in a non-ok status, its status type becomes HARD.
+If notifications are activated for this status and the time period is right, a notification email is sent.

 Creating a notification rule